How to Stop Frizzy Hair

 - So now hair is prepped and ready to go for styling.
 There’s lots of advice I can give about how to blow dry hair to avoid frizz, but if there’s one thing I recommend, above everything else, it’s don’t overdry your hair.
 It’s a common mistake and one of the biggest culprits for frizz.
 My styling mists will help here as they speed up drying time.
 However, you need to know when to stop.
 As soon as hair feels dry to touch, stop.
 Don’t continue.

 How to Stop Frizzy Hair: Tame Frizzy Hair Overnight

-This a question that comes up often and there are a couple of things that we recommend for taming frizzy hair overnight.
+That is a question that comes up often, and there are a couple of things that I recommend for taming frizzy hair overnight.

 - Shampoo, rinse and gently blot out water from your hair.
 Apply Restore and Shine Hair Masque to the ends and mid-lengths and leave to dry.
 If your hair is very thick, it’s a good idea to do this early in the day, giving your hair a chance to dry before you got to bed.

 - Before you go to bed, wrap your hair in a silk or satin scarf (maybe not your favourite one!) and let the hair mask work its magic whilst you sleep.